MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/office-365-groups.md

 # Overview of Office 365 Groups for administrators

+Office 365 Groups is the foundational membership service that drives all teamwork across Microsoft 365.
 With Office 365 Groups, you can give a group of people access to a collection of collaboration resources for those people to share.
 These resources include:

 - A shared Outlook inbox
 - A shared calendar